kiboschool/course-intro-to-data-science/src/lessons/deep-learning/build-deep-learning.md

 **_NOTE!_**

 - You don't need to understand everything.
-- The goal here is to have a feel of how to build a classification model.
+- The goal here is to have a feel of how to build a deep learning model.
 - After completing the walkthrough on `colab`, watch the solution video below.
 </aside>